POST-TENSIONING AND REDUCING CARBON EMISSIONS

-Nestled in the Wallasey, Merseyside, the Millers Quay (also known as Wirral Waters Legacy Residential), development redefines modern living and paves the way for a sustainable future.
+Nestled in the Wallasey, Merseyside, the Millers Quay (also known as Wirral Waters Legacy Residential – is part of ‘The largest and most exciting regeneration project in the UK – Transforming the Left Bank of the River Mersey into an internationally recognisable destination’.
+The development redefines modern living and paves the way for a sustainable future.

 With the slab thicknesses reduced using post-tensioning (PT) in place of standard reinforced concrete slabs, this project stands as a shining example of innovation in the UK’s residential sector, particularly when it comes to reducing carbon emissions.